 3. Trust Linking (being able to share sensitive data with predefined permissions)

-These are all hot topics, but the last one in particular aroused a lot of interest and passionate discussion: With on the one hand recognition that sharing data with each other has enormous value, while on the other hand the data itself has so much commercial value that people are free to is hesitant to reveal it.
+These are all hot topics, but the last one in particular aroused a lot of interest and passionate discussion.
+With on the one hand recognition that sharing data with each other has enormous value, while on the other hand the data itself has so much commercial value that parties are hesitant or not even free to reveal it.
 Trust Linking – being able to freely share data with each other in an automated way with clearly associated confidentiality of intellectual property – is really a hot topic!

 Everything that has to do with this has also been discussed by the various participants:

 The need for standards